perladvent/perldotcom/content/article/_pub_2012_06_perlunicook-unicode-text-in-stubborn-libraries.md

-For example, consider the core module [DB\_File](http://search.cpan.org/perldoc?DB_File), which allows you to use Berkeley DB files from Perlâpersistent storage for key/value pairs.
+For example, consider the core module [DB\_File](http://search.cpan.org/perldoc?DB_File), which allows you to use Berkeley DB files from Perl—persistent storage for key/value pairs.

-Using a regular Perl string as a key or value for a DBM hash will trigger a wide character exception if any codepoints won't ï¬t into a byte.
+Using a regular Perl string as a key or value for a DBM hash will trigger a wide character exception if any codepoints won't ﬁt into a byte.
 Here's how to manually manage the translation:
         use DB_File;
         use Encode qw(encode decode);